DamjanGligorovic/automaticity/README.md

 Test Automation Framework

-This project includes Selenium automation tests to validate the functionality of the registration and login pages on the website Automaticity Academy.
+This project includes Selenium automation tests written in Java to validate the functionality of the registration and login pages on the website (https://automaticityacademy.ngrok.app/).
 Additionally, it covers API interactions and the shopping workflow to ensure a seamless user experience.

 Test Scenarios for the Registration Page